Spanish settlement of Puerto Rico: Areas of settlement

-Twentieth and twenty-first centuries
+20th and 21st centuries

-Continuation of a Spanish presence

-1898 didn't see the end of Spanish immigrants in the island.
-Although many left, the majority decided to stay.
+After 1898, although many left, the majority decided to stay.
 While they continued to be an influence, their numbers however, continued to steadily decline under the occupation of the United States.
 In 1897 a year before the US invasion, there were 19,686 Spanish-born which fell to 7,690 in the census of 1899.
 This trend continued into the following decades of the early twentieth century but with less intensity.
-For example, in 1910 there were 6,630 Spaniards which dropped to 4,975 in the 1920 Census.
+For example, in 1910 there were 6,630 Spaniards which dropped to 4,975 in 1920.
 Even with these numbers, they still formed a majority of the total immigrant population with 56.5% and 60.9%.
 Immigration flows slowed because of laws by the United States government but large flows continued to other countries such as Argentina, Brazil, Cuba and Mexico which offered more opportunities.
 The majority of Spaniards lived in San Juan.

 Note: Data in table excludes those born in the United States.

 In 2009, there were 520 Galician-born people in Puerto Rico.